xcashd

 print_pl_stats

-remembers them from past sessions.print_cn
+remembers them from past sessions.

 ban <IP> [<seconds>]